delphic-digital/delphic.ace/README.md

 ## Usage:

-Add a *data-delphic-event* attribute to the link you want track.
+Add a *data-delphic-event* attribute to the link you want to track.
 Possible values: `data-track-event="category, action, label, value, noninteraction"`

 Only category and action values are required.